Before September 11

 Before September 11, 2001, building codes in the United States focused on structural stability and routine fire safety.
 Buildings like the World Trade Center Twin Towers were considered safe because they could withstand hurricane-force winds and even the impact of a small plane.
-A typical fire did not spread beyond a few floors, so skyscrapers weren’t required to provide enough escape routes for speedy evacuation of the entire building.
+They would not fall down.
+A typical fire did not spread beyond a few floors, so skyscrapers weren't required to provide multiple escape routes for speedy evacuation of the entire building.
 Using fewer stairways and slim, lightweight construction materials, architects could design skyscrapers that were slender, elegant, and amazingly tall.

 After September 11

-After two hijacked jet planes struck the Twin Towers on September 11, 2001, teams of architects and engineers studied ways to make skyscrapers safer.
-The National Institute of Standards and Technology (NIST) compliled their findings in a hefty report.
-New York City, which suffered the most catastrophic losses on 9/11, took the lead passing legislation to save lives in the event of another terrorist attack.
+After two aircraft struck and brought down the Twin Towers, teams of architects and engineers studied why the Towers fell and then came up with ways to make future skyscrapers safer.
+The National Institute of Standards and Technology (NIST) compiled their findings in a hefty report.
+New York City, which suffered the most catastrophic losses on 9/11/01, took the lead passing legislation to save lives in the event of another terrorist attack.

-In 2004, Mayor Michael Bloomburg signed Local Law 26, which required tall buildings to incorporate improved sprinkler systems, better exit signs, an additional stairway, and other features to help people exit quickly during emergencies.
+In 2004, Mayor Michael Bloomburg signed Local Law 26 (PDF), which required tall buildings to incorporate improved sprinkler systems, better exit signs, an additional stairway, and other features to help people exit quickly during emergencies.

 Nationally, change came more slowly.
 Some people worried that more demanding building code laws would make it difficult, if not impossible, to construct record-breaking skyscrapers.
 They wondered whether architects would be able to design beautiful, slender skyscrapers with enough stairways or elevators to meet the new safety regulations.

 Critics also charged that new, more rigid safety requirements would increase construction costs.
-The General Services Administration (GSA), a federal agency that manages government property, said the expense of installing additional stairways would outweigh the safety benefits.
+The General Services Administration (GSA), a federal agency that manages government property, estimated that the expense of installing additional stairways would outweigh the safety benefits.

 By 2009, the push for new construction standards won out, bringing sweeping changes to the International Building Code and the International Fire Code, which serve as the basis for building and fire regulations across the USA.
 The International Code Council (ICC) approved additional changes for 2012.